 6. Chain Dog Lead

-When choosing a chain dog lead, be mindful of the weight and thickness.
-If you have a puppy, opt for a lightweight chain dog lead.
+When choosing a chain lead for dogs, be mindful of the weight and thickness.
+If you have a puppy, opt for a lightweight chain lead.
 You can pick a thicker and heftier one once he gets older to ensure that the metal will not break.

 Using a chain dog lead can stop a pooch from chewing as it makes him realise that it is indestructible.
 However, not all dogs like this type of lead.

 Some dogs will continue to chew on the metal until their teeth get damaged.
-We advise that you keep a close eye on your dog if he is wearing a chain dog lead to avoid this kind of accident.
+We advise that you keep a close eye on your pet if he is wearing a chain lead to avoid this kind of accident.

 7. Adjustable Dog Lead